wp-plugins/listly/readme.txt

 = Can I tell where my list is embedded? =

-Yes, we track how many views each list sees on each domain where it's embedded.
+Yes, we track how many views each list sees on each domain where it's embedded (and where people voted).

+Click on the total view count and that will open a lightbox and display all the view metrics.

+You can click on URL in that list and take you to the blog post.

+= Can I turn off voting and letting people add to my list? =

+Yes, its a pro feature

+= Can I see who's voted? =

+Yes, click on the total number of votes.
+And then you can see who's liked and disliked any given item.

+You can click on the person's avatar and follow them to their profile.

 == Screenshots ==